- img 3 loading...

-- Find a treasure map and find the treasure.
+- Use a treasure map and find the treasure.

 - Kill a dragon and loot the corpse.

-- Ma'giik has expanded with new assistants selling their wares at the Bee & Barb in Riften and the Winking Skeever in Solitude.
+- Ma'giik has expanded his enterprise with new assistants selling their wares at the Bee & Barb in Riften and the Winking Skeever in Solitude.

 - The Khajiit Caravans have a chance to have a small # of new items in their inventory for sale.